Press Kit — Media Resources for Arkansas Pension Investigation

 National context

-- Minnesota — State Board of Investment sold over $13 million in Israel Bonds; holdings dropped from $11.8M to $470K by October 2025.
+- Minnesota — State Board of Investment sold over $13 million in these bonds; holdings dropped from $11.8M to $470K by October 2025.

 - Texas — Acting Comptroller doubled Texas’s investment from ~$140M to $280M in February 2026.